lucas-munoz1/lucas-munoz1.github.io/ecommerce-page.md

 example, if a product title is ‘Mechanical feeling gaming keyboard’, the type would be ‘keyboard’.
 This model aimed to categorize products effectively for further analysis and comparison.

 #### Annotation Guidelines
-To create this model, I extracted a substantial dataset of product titles from the database.
-Initially, this dataset contained 630 documents, which I expanded to 3245 documents through extensive annotation.
-The annotation process entailed manually labeling the product titles according to a set of predefined rules, but as this was my first NER model, the rules changed significantly throughout the process.
-I started ambitiously, looking to extract each products:
+To create this model, I queried a dataset of 630 product titles from the database, which I expanded to 3245 documents with iterative annotation and training.
+To annotate these product titles, I used Doccano, which I ran through a docker container on my local machine.
+For each title I found the products 'type' according to the following definition:
-  1. Type - the most basic element of the product within the context of a broader category
-  2. Descriptor - The word that gives the product additional meaning
-  3. Specification - Detailed attributes or physical features
-  4. Usage - The intended use of the product
-  5. Target Audience - Words that describe the intended user of the product

-However, as I continued, I realized it was necessary to simplify as much as possible to ensure that I could get to the end of the process in a reasonable amount of time.
-The final set of guidelines I came up with was simple:
   1. Type - The word or words that specify what the product is, within the context of a broader category; there can be multiple types in a product; the type should always be describing the product, not what the product is made up of or made from.

 #### Reformatting